npalizban/libmpsse_py/README.md

 # libmpsse_py
-Tiny python wrapper around libmpsse.dll provided by FTDI.
+Tiny python wrapper for libmpsse.dll provided by FTDI.
-It is tried to be very similar to actual FTDI document "AN_178 user guid for libmpsse SPI"
+It is tried to provide very similar interface as actual FTDI "AN_178 user guid for libmpsse SPI" document.

 User guide: https://ftdichip.com/wp-content/uploads/2020/08/AN_178_User-Guide-for-LibMPSSE-SPI-1.pdf